googleforgames/agones/site/content/en/docs/Examples/supertuxkart.md

 ---
 title: "Deploying and Running SuperTuxKart Server Using Agones"
-linkTitle: "Supertuxkart"
+linkTitle: "SuperTuxKart"
 date:
 publishDate:
 description: >
-  This Supertuxkart example shows how to set up, deploy, and manage a Supertuxkart game server on a Kubernetes cluster using Agones.
+  This SuperTuxKart example shows how to set up, deploy, and manage a SuperTuxKart game server on a Kubernetes cluster using Agones.
 It highlights an approach to integrate with existing dedicated game servers.
 ---

 ## Prerequisite